unknownworlds/prefabricator-ue5/README.md

 - Added option to create a prefab with a specific pivot by creating it with an actor named "PivotActor"
 - Fixed some uninitialized struct members that fail UE tests
 - Fix some missing includes
+- Fix issues with editor delegates (mostly in niagara systems) getting serialized in prefabs

 Known Issues:
 - Prefabs will be created inside your currently open folder in the content browser, that's not ideal